tsclay/lisahospitalityapp/README.md

 # lisa

+See the deployed version of the app at https://lisahospitalitysolutions.herokuapp.com/login.
+Use **demo@me.com** for the username and **password123** for the password.

 ## About

 Lisa is an Express application designed for entities in the hospitality industry to share their experiences with their less-than-savory guests.
 Staff members can make accounts, create forums for a certain guest, and comment their experiences in the forums.